-How we went from one known species of blue-banded bee in the Albury area, to three species, in the course of two days.
+How we went from one known species of blue-banded bee in the Albury area, to three species (in two days!).

-Starring Michael Batley, Dr Manu Saunders and the Wild Pollinator Count on location at Albury Botanic Gardens and Wirraminna Environmental Education Centre.
+Starring Michael Batley, Dr Manu Saunders and the Wild Pollinator Count at Albury Botanic Gardens and Wirraminna Environmental Education Centre.

 In this video a native bee breaks its way out of the cell its mother created and sealed a year ago.
 It uses its mouth parts to remove the resin seal, eventually enabling it to fly off.

 These native bees were spotted before the official start to spring.